Understanding Wisconsin Senior Assistance Programs: Eligibility and Application

 - Available to seniors 62 and older

-The Family Care Waiver Program helps elderly residents with physical limitations modify their homes.
-On top of that, the Wisconsin Assistive Technology Program (WisTech) gives you resources to make your home more accessible.
+- The Family Care Waiver Program helps elderly residents with physical limitations modify their homes.
+The Wisconsin Assistive Technology Program (WisTech) provides resources for home accessibility improvements.

-The state’s HOME Investment Partnerships Program helps low-income homeowners with needed improvements and accessibility changes.
-You can get up to $4,000 through the Alzheimer’s Family and Caregiver Support Program to modify homes that care for people with Alzheimer’s disease.
+- The HOME Investment Partnerships Program assists low-income homeowners with needed improvements and accessibility changes.
+Through the Alzheimer's Family and Caregiver Support Program, seniors can receive up to $4,000 to modify homes for Alzheimer's care.

-Local Rural Development offices and Area Agencies on Aging take applications throughout the year.
-You’ll need to show financial need and prove you live in the home to qualify for most housing programs.
+- Local Rural Development offices and Area Agencies on Aging accept applications year-round.
+Most housing programs require proof of financial need and evidence that you live in the home.

 How to apply for different programs

-Wisconsin seniors can access assistance programs through multiple channels that match their individual priorities:
+Wisconsin seniors can access programs through multiple channels:

 Common application requirements